By Steve & Tamami Laser

 In addition to its dynamic styling, the Eclipse Cross features a 1.5-liter direct-injection turbo engine, available dual-pane, power sliding panoramic roof, 7-inch smartphone link thin display audio with touchpad controller, Head-Up Display, heated rear seats and the launch of Mitsubishi Connect.

-And yes, of course, it’s Apple CarPlay™ and Android Auto™ compatible allowing users to control apps via voice recognition through Siri or Google Assistant (sorry, that doesn’t rhyme).
+And it’s Apple CarPlay™ and Android Auto™ compatible allowing users to control apps via voice recognition through Siri or Google Assistant (sorry, that doesn’t rhyme).
 The smartphone link can also be controlled with a touchpad controller, which allows for tap/swipe operation and ease of use while driving.

 For a closer look at Eclipse Cross, visit the Mitsubishi Motors website

-News source, photos and video courtesy Mitsubishi Motors North America, Inc.
+News source and photos courtesy Mitsubishi Motors North America, Inc.